 I get some more work done on the plane and then purposefully stow away my laptop and take out the book I’ve been working on for a few weeks now—Haruki Murakami’s Norwegian Wood.
 I’ve resented myself for taking this long to finish it because I love it and should have theoretically torn through it within a matter of days.
 But there’s this thing called Netflix, and lately, I am too easily distracted.
-Sure enough, I’m engrossed in the author’s words for about an hour before I become painfully aware that my butt is numb, the couple seated next to me is making out, and there are still two hours left on this damn flight.
+Sure enough, I’m engrossed in the author’s words for about an hour before I become painfully aware that my butt is numb, the couple seated next to me is making out, and there are still two hours left on this goddamn flight.
 I turn on the TV screen in front of me, hating myself.
 And when I finally get home around 1 a.m., my apartment feels eerily quiet, so I turn on Netflix at low volume and fall asleep.

 I wake up feeling enthusiastic about recommitting to my detox.
 Then, as I’m perusing headlines and breaking news for potential stories, I land on this fantastic article about the ethical and environmental implications of virtually everything on our grocery list.
-This technically qualifies as work, since I often cover wellness and health on Byrdie.
+This technically qualifies as work since I often cover wellness and health on Byrdie.
 I cannot, however, justify the three-paragraph spiel I write about it on Facebook.
-Once again, I don’t even realize what I’ve done until after I hit publish.
+Once again, I don’t even realise what I’ve done until after I hit publish.

-Going home from a really long, rather stressful day of work—especially after getting minimal sleep the night before—is all the less appealing knowing that I’m not allowed to properly veg.
-But I surprise myself when I put on a record instead of Netflix and realize that I feel perfectly relaxed.
+Going home after a really long, rather stressful day of work—especially after getting minimal sleep the night before—is all the less appealing knowing that I’m not allowed to properly veg.
+But I surprise myself when I put on a record instead of Netflix and realise that I feel perfectly relaxed.
 Without my devices to distract me, I even manage to clean my kitchen before collapsing in bed and falling asleep almost immediately.

 No joke: Last night was the deepest, best sleep I’ve had in recent memory.
 I wake up feeling totally refreshed, not to mention much better about my detox in general.
 I make it through the day only logging on to Instagram once—to post a work-related photo, promise!—and after clicking on the Facebook icon on my bookmarks bar a few times out of habit, I remove the button altogether.
 Out of sight, out of mind?

 As I start climbing the hills at Griffith Park after work, I become frustrated for a moment when my Spotify playlist starts stalling due to the spotty cell service.
-Then, I take a deep breath, wrap up my earbuds, and stride on, allowing myself to be fully present in my surroundings.
+Then I take a deep breath, wrap up my earbuds and stride on, allowing myself to be fully present in my surroundings.
 While I love the way music spurs me on during tough inclines, it’s really wonderful just to listen to the birds and crickets on this quiet evening.
 I feel completely peaceful and content as I take in the gorgeous, panoramic views, and though I’ve done this trek countless times, it’s never felt so beautiful or meditative.
-It’s not until I’m driving home that I realize I didn’t take a single photo.
+It’s not until I’m driving home that I realise I didn’t take a single photo.
 Coincidence?
 I think not.

 Another welcome side effect of the detox: By removing a few channels of screen-to-screen communication from my life, I’ve been craving some face time with real human beings.
 As a born introvert, I welcome time to myself and often need it to recharge and relax.
 But when things like Netflix come into play, it’s a little too easy to step into social hermit territory.
 This week, I haven’t flaked out on any plans with friends, much to their (vocalized) astonishment.
 I‘m even excited to brave rush-hour traffic in order to pick someone up at the airport this afternoon.
 Who am I?!